podondra/gym-rl/surveys/reinforcement-learning.md

 The state-value function computed by the policy evaluation algorithm can be used to find better policies.
-New better *greedy* policy is determinde by
+New better *greedy* policy is determined by

 \\[\pi'(s) \equiv \operatorname{argmax}\_a q\_\pi(s, a) =
 \operatorname{argmax}\_a \mathbb{E}(R\_{t + 1} + \gamma v\_\pi(S\_{t + 1}) |
 S\_t = s, A\_t = a).\\]

-The greedy policy takes action that looks best after one step of lookahead.
+The greedy policy takes action that looks best after one step of look ahead.
 By constructing the new policy in this way it will be always better or as good as the old policy.
 This algorithm is known as *policy improvement*: